daecepi/JobsityChallengesThirdSchool/ChallengesWeek6/Challenge1/book-shelf-backend/README.md

 - Usage of Nest's error modules like: NotFoundException, UnauthorizedException and HttpExceptions
 - Salting a little the secret of JWT
 - Many of the default testing files modified for actual code are left for testers to agilize their work
+- After results have been processed terminology established for success object is: {status, message }

 ## NestJS recommendations:
 - Maintain the schemas in the respective folder